flash62au/EngineDriver_Home/docs/operation/index.rst

   Adding additional locos the Consist / Multiple Unit train is identical to the process of selecting a single loco.
 Simply click on the :guilabel:`Select` button, which will be showing the name or address of any locos already selected.

-  There is no real limit to the number of locos that can be added to a Consist / Multiple Unit.

-  After selecting each additional loco, you are presented with a screen that allows you to:
+  After selecting each additional loco, you the Consist Edit screen will be shown.
+This allows you to:

-  - Change the facing of each loco (except the front loco)
+  * Change the facing of each loco (except the front loco)
-  - Change the order of the locos in the Consist / Multiple Unit
+  * Change the order of the locos in the Consist / Multiple Unit
-  - Remove locos in the Consist / Multiple Unit
+  * Remove locos from the Consist / Multiple Unit

   **Recent Consists**